 Whether you want to keep an eye on devices on your home network or wish to monitor the performance of your website, the open source Nagios monitoring tool should be your first port of call.
 Although you’ll need a Linux box, the Nagios software is quick to install and straightforward to configure.

 But, it’s a bit of a waste of a PC.
 Having a full system setup and dedicated to checking whether other devices have gone offline wastes space, power and hardware.
-Fortunately, we have a solution to this, in the shape of the Raspberry Pi, the compact British-built mini-computer that has proved itself to be incredibly versatile since its release in 2012.
+Fortunately, we have a solution to this, in the shape of the Raspberry Pi.
+The compact British-built mini-computer has proved itself to be incredibly versatile since its release in 2012, helping people build everything from smart TVs to light-sensing smart switches.
 So popular, in fact, that a new version, the Raspberry Pi 2 has been released in 2015.

 The Rabbit Hole of Nagios